crystallabs/crysterm/README.md

 embedding the appropriate escape sequences into strings or using Crystal's `Colorize` module.
 Crysterm is interoperable with those approaches.

+### Styling

+Every `Widget` has an attribute `style`, defining the colors and attributes to use during rendering.
+If no style is explicitly defined, the default style is instantiated.
+Apart from styling the widget itself, each `Style` may have overriding style definitions for widget's possible subelements (border, scrollbar, shadow, track, bar, item, header, cell) and states (focus, blur, hover, selected).

+If any of these subelements have more specific settings which define substantial behavior and not just visual aspects, they are defined as properties directly on the widget (e.g. `Widget#border, `Widget#scrollbar`, etc.).
+These properties also serve as toggles to turn on or off respective behaviors.

+The final goal, currently not implemented, is to be able to define one or a couple `Style` instances which would apply to, and style, the whole program.
+Additionally, these definitions would be serializable to YAML, enabling convenient theming.

 ### Performance

 By default, for development, frames-per-second value is displayed at the bottom of every Screen.
 When displaying FPS is enabled, Crysterm measures time needed to complete rendering and drawing cycles, and displays them as "R/D/FPS" (estimated renderings per second, drawings per second, and total/combined frames per second).